 Here are the basic rules that outcomes-based wellness programs should follow.

-• Allow employees to qualify for the reward at least once per year.
+- Allow employees to qualify for the reward at least once per year.

-• The reward must not exceed 30% (50% if the program is designed to prevent or reduce tobacco use) of the total cost of health care coverage.
+- The reward must not exceed 30% (50% if the program is designed to prevent or reduce tobacco use) of the total cost of health care coverage.

-• Offer and communicate the availability of a reasonable alternative standard
+- Offer and communicate the availability of a reasonable alternative standard

 If you’re in the wellness industry, you probably already understand these rules.
 But just to make sure everyone is on the same page, WellSteps has hundreds of clients using our wellness incentive programs.
-We have never seen a company offer incentives that total up to 30% of the total cost of their healthcare spend.
+And we have never seen a company offer incentives that total up to 30% of the total cost of their healthcare spend.

 WellSteps Training Video Shows Incentives Best Practices